nibrasmuhamed/Hack-ref/Privilege Escalation - The Ultimate Guide.md

 # Privilege escalation

-This is a brief brain map on privilege escalation of some cases
+This is a brief brain map on privilege escalation on linux system

 ## Service exploits
 The MySQL service is running as root and the "root" user for the service does not have a password assigned.
 We can use a [popular exploit](https://www.exploit-db.com/exploits/1518) that takes advantage of User Defined Functions (UDFs) to run system commands as root via the MySQL service.